 With University of the Rockies, you study with distinguished faculty members, all of whom have earned doctoral degrees.
 They will serve as your mentors in their fields of expertise.

-As a graduate school of the social and behavioral sciences, University of the Rockies is where scholars, psychologists, and coaches come together and develop themselves and each other.
+As a graduate school of the social and behavioral sciences, University of the Rockies is where scholars, psychologists, and educators come together and develop themselves and each other.

 60 words